 - Produce cloudy ice cubes that leave floaties when they melt (and may affect taste)

 - Make unsightly rings in the toilet and bathtub (soap scum)

 - Leave spots and stains on dishes and silverware

-- Turn white fabrics gray, fade colored laundry, and cause towels to feel hard and stiff
+- Turn white fabrics gray, fade colored laundry, and cause towels to feel stiff

 - Require additional cleaning time and the use of environmentally un-friendly cleaning products with phosphates/water softening agents

 Do salt based water softeners put salt in the water?

 A water softener does not put salt into the water.
 It merely exchanges calcium ions in the water for sodium or potassium ions.
 The amount of sodium or potassium coming through in soft tap water is extremely low.
 For example, in 10 grain hard water, the amount of sodium in an 8 ounce glass of soft water is typically equivalent to the sodium in one slice of white bread.
 Soft water, by dietary standards, would be considered a “low sodium” beverage.
 Homeowners may use potassium as a regenerant if you prefer not to clean out the system with sodium.